Audrina Patridge Reflects On 'Love, Positivity, And Forgiveness' Following A Turbulent Year

-In a New Year’s Eve post, Audrina Patridge, 33, reflected on 2017, a year in which she endured many ups and downs in her personal life, particularly a turbulent split from estranged husband Corey Bohan.
+In a New Year’s Eve post, Audrina Patridge, 33, reflected on 2017, a year in which she endured many ups and downs in her personal life — most notably, a bitter split from estranged husband, Corey Bohan.

 The former Hills star vowed to “strive for love, positivity, and forgiveness” in 2018.